 - Change in a Spouse’s coverage (even their open enrollment period)

 Please note these changes MUST BE MADE WITHIN 30 DAYS of the event.
 If you go past these 30 days you will need to wait until the next open enrollment period.

-The dental insurance plan through Delta Dental of Virginia covers your and your family’s preventive care and basic services.
+The voluntary dental insurance plan through Delta Dental of Virginia covers your and your family’s preventive care and basic services if you are not already covered under The Local Choice health plan.
 This preferred provider organization (PPO) plan does not require you to choose a primary care dentist.
 Instead, you can choose any dentist in- or out-of-network.
 You may also save on other services when you see an in-network dentist.
 Employees pay the entire premium for this insurance through payroll deduction.
 This coverage is offered to employees, spouses, and dependent children to age 26.

 R.J.
 Baldwin Agency, Inc. is the third-party administrator of DPS’s flexible benefits plan.
 Baldwin representatives schedule individual meetings at each DPS location with all full-time employees at the start of each school year to discuss enrollment.
 If you are hired after the start of the school year, applicable forms will be provided by the Department of Human Resources.